AO-StreetArt/CLyman/README.md

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.

 For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)

+You will also need xRedis, which can be found [here] (https://github.com/0xsky/xredis)

 You will need Couchbase drivers installed.
 Couchbase drivers can be found [here] (http://developer.couchbase.com/documentation/server/4.1/sdks/c-2.4/overview.html)